nka11/bootweb/doc/AuthAndACL.md

     app.get('/path/to/res',bootweb.auth.verify("read"), function(req,res,next){res.send("allowed");});

-*NOTE:* the verify string param is *mandatory*.
+*NOTE:* the verify string param is *optional*.
 If not specified, the last part of url will be used.
 The example above and the folloging line are equivalent :

     app.get('/path/to/res/read',bootweb.auth.verify(), function(req,res,next){res.send("allowed");});